HCL-TECH-SOFTWARE/volt-mx-docs/version/95/Foundry/voltmxfoundry_containers_helm/Content/Installing_Containers_With_Helm_Advanced_Scenarios.md

-## Specifying the Pod Disruption Budget
+## Specifying the PodDisruptionBudget

-A **Pod disruption budget** is an indicator of the number of disruptions that can be tolerated at a given time for a class of pods (a budget of faults).
+A **PodDisruptionBudget** is an indicator of the number of disruptions that can be tolerated at a given time for a class of pods (a budget of faults).
 Whenever a disruption to the pods in a service is calculated to cause the service to drop below the budget when using **minAvailable**, the operation is paused until it can maintain the budget.
 For example, a drain event could be temporarily halted while it waits for more pods to become available such that the budget isn’t crossed by evicting the pods.
 Likewise, when using **maxUnavailable** the operation is paused if a disruption to the pods exceeds the setting.

 To configure a Pod disruption budget, edit the values.yaml file and uncomment the **podDisruptionBudgetSpec** and either the **maxUnavailable** or **minAvailable** setting for your Foundry applications.
 You can change the **maxUnavailable** to denote the maximum number of unavailable pods at given point of time